 In theory, serving your cat a high-quality pet food should mean she doesn't need additional vitamins or supplements like cod liver oil.
-However, if your cat has certain health issues, such as a poor coat, supplements might help.
-Speak with a veterinarian to determine if cod liver oil is appropriate for your pet, and keep in mind that this supplement can cause some unpleasant side effects for cats.
+However, if your cat has certain health issues, such as a poor coat with lack of shine, supplements containing essential fatty acids might help.
+Speak with a veterinarian to determine if cod liver oil for cats is appropriate.
+However, keep in mind that this supplement can cause some unpleasant side effects for felines.

 Because cod liver oil has the potential to cause harmful side effects, consider finding an alternative.
 High-quality cat foods often add appropriate amounts of the necessary vitamins and omega-3 fatty acids.
-If you're determined to use supplements, replace the cod liver oil with salmon or other fish oils.
+If you're determined to use supplements, replace the cod liver oil with salmon oil for cats or other fish oils.